Leadership in Ministry Scholarship Programs

 - Submit additional information, if required.

-Students pursuing the following master's level (36 semester hour) degrees are eligible to apply for any of the Leadership in Ministry Scholarships: Master of Arts in Theology, Master of Arts in Biblical Ministry, Hispanic Theology and Ministry, Intercultural Ministry, Justice Ministry, or Liturgy.
+Students pursuing the following master's level (36 semester hour) degrees are eligible to apply for any of the Leadership in Ministry Scholarships: Master of Arts in Theology, Master of Arts in Biblical Ministry, Hispanic Theology and Ministry, Intercultural Ministry, Justice Ministry, or Liturgical Ministry.